gozayaan/sre_airports_api/pipeline/cd/argocd.md

 3. Settings > Repositories > Create a new repo and connect over HTTPS.

-> 💡 Note: This repo has to be the GitOps repo containing kube manifests
+> 💡 Note: This repo has to be the GitOps repo containing kube manifests for release.
+For this purpose, I'm using [`bijoy26/bd-airports-manifests`](https://github.com/bijoy26/bd-airports-manifests/tree/dev) repository.

 <h1 align="center">
     <img alt="argo" src="static\repo1.jpeg" width="480px" />